 Helpjuice lets you create knowledge bases with ease, without having to learn new complicated software.
 Within minutes, your team can create new knowledge base articles to help share their knowledge with other team members or to provide support for your customers.
 With Helpjuice's intelligent search function, users are able to easily find the answer they are looking for.

-Don’t worry about having an ugly knowledge base that you’re used to seeing around the internet - Helpjuice has customizable themes to make your knowledge base blend in with your website.
+Don’t worry about having an ugly knowledge base that you’re typically used to seeing around the internet - Helpjuice has customizable themes to make your knowledge base blend in with your website.
 Finally, there are detailed analytics to show you what kind of answers your customers and employees search for most often.

 Pricing: Starting at $189 per month